Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Contraception, Pregnancy, and Antiretroviral Therapy

 Adolescents living with HIV may initiate sexual activity before or after puberty.
 Sexually active adolescents are at risk for unintended pregnancy.
 Approximately half of pregnancies in the United States, including those among women with HIV, are unintended or unplanned.33,34 Providers should regularly assess adolescents’ desires to become pregnant or avoid pregnancy (also known as their fertility intentions).
 Family planning counseling, including a discussion of the risks of sexual HIV transmission, perinatal HIV transmission, and methods for reducing these risks, should be provided to all youth.
-Reproductive health options, such as pregnancy planning, preconception care, contraception methods, pre-exposure prophylaxis for partners, and safer sex techniques (including instruction on the correct and consistent use of condoms) for prevention of secondary HIV transmission, should be discussed regularly (see U.S. Medical Eligibility Criteria for Contraceptive Use).22 For additional information, readers are referred to sections of the Perinatal Guidelines entitled Preconception Counseling and Care for Women of Childbearing Age Living with HIV and Reproductive Options for Couples with the Same or Differing HIV Status.23 The American Academy of Pediatrics Committee on Adolescence offers guidance about the integration of sexual and reproductive health care in pediatric clinical settings.24
+Reproductive health options, such as pregnancy planning, preconception care, contraception methods, pre-exposure prophylaxis for partners, and safer sex techniques (including instruction on the correct and consistent use of condoms) for prevention of secondary HIV transmission, should be discussed regularly (see U.S. Medical Eligibility Criteria for Contraceptive Use).35 For additional information, readers are referred to the following sections of the Perinatal Guidelines: Preconception Counseling and Care for Women of Childbearing Age Living with HIV and Reproductive Options for Couples in Which One or Both Partners are Living with HIV.36 The American Academy of Pediatrics Committee on Adolescence offers guidance about the integration of sexual and reproductive health care in pediatric clinical settings.37

 Women living with HIV can use all available contraceptive methods, including hormonal contraceptives, implantable devices, intrauterine devices, the transdermal patch, and vaginal ring.36

 Several PI and non-nucleoside reverse transcriptase inhibitor (NNRTI) drugs alter the metabolism of oral contraceptives, which theoretically may reduce the efficacy of oral contraceptive agents or increase the risk of estrogen-related or progestin-related adverse effects (see the Drug-Drug Interactions in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker).38-40 Integrase strand transfer inhibitors (specifically raltegravir) appear to have no interaction with estrogen-based contraceptives.41 For more information about potential interactions between ARV drugs and hormonal contraceptives, please see Table 3 in the Perinatal Guidelines.